Happy Gay Travel

 What flights are available to the South Island?

 For North American travelers, the most direct route is to fly from home to Auckland, on the North Island of New Zealand, then connect to a flight to Nelson (NSN) on the South Island.
 You’ll then fly home from Queenstown (ZQN) at the end of the trip.
-Several airlines have service into NZ, including Air New Zealand (United miles), United, American, and a few others if you travel through Australia or Tahiti (Qantas, Air Tahiti Nui).
-Air New Zealand, with flights from Houston, LA, and SFO, seems to have the best service in coach and premium economy.
+Several airlines have service into NZ, including Air New Zealand (United miles), United, American, Delta, and a few others if you travel through Australia or Tahiti/Fiji (Qantas, Air Tahiti Nui).
+Air New Zealand, with flights from NYC, Chicago, Houston, LA, and SFO, seems to have the best service in coach and premium economy.

 As of this writing, Air New Zealand (NZ) has many daily flights from Auckland into our starting town of Nelson.
 And Air New Zealand and Qantas-owned Jetstar (JQ) fly many times daily from Queenstown to Auckland.
 If flying from or via Australia, there are also direct flights from Sydney and Melbourne to Auckland, Wellington, and Queenstown on Air New Zealand, Qantas and Jetstar.
+And flight from Queenstown to Australia.

 Many travelers find that booking through our in-house flight specialist is very convenient.
 We have special rates with Air New Zealand that can save quite a bit on international airfare, especially for travelers who want to experience the exquisite Business Class service for which Air New Zealand is famous!
-(For couples, Air New Zealand also has an innovative section in coach where a couple can purchase the seat between them and raise the foot rests to make a platform!)
+(For couples, Air New Zealand also has an innovative section in coach where a couple can purchase the seat between them and raise the footrests to make a platform!)

 Wakatipu Lake, New Zealand Gay Adventure Tour